 He has a BA degree from Columbia College and JD and MBA degrees from NYU Law School and the NYU Stern School of Business.

-David Sheffey is Executive Vice President and General Counsel of US Grid Company LLC focusing on strategy and legal matters.
+David Sheffey is General Counsel of US Grid Company LLC focusing on strategy and legal matters.
 David’s career has provided him a wealth of experience within the energy field, restructuring, and the corporate lifecycle.

 Serving as in-house counsel at US Power Generating Company and previously at Global Crossing, David has developed an in-depth understanding of the energy industry and regulated industries in general with extensive operational and compliance exposure.
 His sensitivity to the needs and challenges corporations face allows him to provide strategic “real-world” leadership and guidance in a variety of situations, making David’s experience a most valuable asset.